Don Brash: Māori identity

 After the Orewa speech of 2004, Brash's public statements on race relations received significant attention, both in the traditional media and online.
-During the 2005 election campaign, he criticised the use of powhiri in welcoming international visitors:
+During the 2005 election campaign, he criticised the use of pōwhiri in welcoming international visitors:

 I mean, I think there is a place for Maori culture but why is it that we always use a semi-naked male, sometimes quite pale-skinned Māori, leaping around in, you know, mock battle?

 In September 2006 Brash stated that:

 There are clearly many New Zealanders who do see themselves as distinctly and distinctively Māori – but it is also clear there are few, if any, fully Māori left here.
 There has been a lot of intermarriage and that has been welcome.

 These comments received a negative response from other political leaders, who portrayed focussing on blood quantum as divisive and as harking back to racist laws, and who suggested the appropriateness for Māori themselves to determine how to define themselves.

 Brash questioned whether Māori remained a distinct indigenous group because few "full-blooded" individuals survive.
 This drew criticism from a range of his adversaries, including Māori Party co-leader Tariana Turia, who cancelled a dinner with him in protest.
 In a statement to explain his position on 30 September 2006, Brash said that the Government had no responsibility to address the over-representation of Māori in negative social statistics.
 "If Māori New Zealanders die more frequently from lung cancer than non-Māori do, for example, it is almost certainly because Māori New Zealanders choose to smoke more heavily than other New Zealanders do".